“M. Butterfly” Explores Male Denial Through Artful Lens—at S.F. Playhouse

 by Mary Lou Herlihy & Barry David Horwitz

 In a glittering spectacle skewering toxic masculinity, “M. Butterfly” exposes arrogant men who subjugate women and drag US into endless wars.
-In stark contrast to the stunning artistry on stage, David Henry Hwang’s witty, groundbreaking, and confrontational play is full of men like Trump, Musk, and Epstein, who believe the world is theirs to exploit.
+In stark contrast to the stunning artistry on stage, David Henry Hwang’s witty, groundbreaking, and confrontational play is full of elites like Trump and Musk, who believe the world is theirs to exploit.

 Through a clouded lens of memories, dreams, and imaginings, French diplomat Rene Gallimard (brilliant Dean Linnard) recounts his romance with Peking Opera star Song Liling (breathtaking Edric Young).
 Linnard unspools Gallimard’s self-delusions from a prison cell in France, as a spotlight falls on his slumped body.